 Sunday: 8:30 am

 Monday – Friday: 7:15 am

-Sunday – Thursday: 5:30 pm (first Sunday after daylight savings ends until second Sunday of February)
+Sunday – Thursday: 5:30 pm (from the first Sunday after daylight savings ends until second Sunday of February)

-Sunday – Thursday: 6:00 pm (second Sunday of February until the end of daylight savings)
+Sunday – Thursday: 6:00 pm (from the second Sunday of February until the end of daylight savings)

 Friday: 6:30 pm

 Saturday: 9:00 am